 These headphones are fairly portable and easy-to-carry around on your person, especially if you just let them dangle around your neck.
 However, they're not as flexible as the BeatsX so you can't fold and put them in your pocket.
 If you do not mind having them around your neck most of the time, then they won't be a hassle to carry around.
 Unfortunately, they don't come with case or pouch which is slightly disappointing.

 These headphones have a slightly weak build quality but do not feel cheap like some of the budget around the neck designs we've tested.
-They have a decently flexible neckband that won't easily snap under physical stress, but it's not as flexible as the BeatsX so folding them past a certain point will damage the headphones.
+They have a decently flexible neckband that won't easily snap under physical stress, but it's not as flexible as the BeatsX so folding them past a certain point will damage the headphones (see our recommendations for the best neckband headphones).
 Unfortunately, the audio cables are thin and fragile, and the earbuds look and feel low-end.
-They feel better built than the Mpow Jaws but are not quite on the level of the Samsung U Flex or Level U Pro.
+They feel better built than the Mpow Jaws but are not quite on the level of the Samsung U Flex or JBL Live 200BT.